tzachari/Robosmart/README.md

 The app will automatically detect nearby Robosmart BLE Light Bulbs.

 For quick access on your phone, [Summon](https://github.com/lab11/summon) ([Android](https://play.google.com/store/apps/details?id=edu.umich.eecs.lab11.summon), [iOS](https://itunes.apple.com/us/app/summon-lab11/id1051205682)) will display the web app when your phone is connected to the WiFi network.

-__NOTE__: For Debian-based systems like Raspberry Pis, you may need to first `apt-get install libavahi-compat-libdnssd-dev `.